-This course focuses on the history and aesthetics of animation, with references to related arts such as live-action cinema, puppetry and comics.
+This course focuses on the historical, technological, and artistic development of the field of animation, from its antecedents in pre-cinema up to contemporary times.
+Connections to related arts such as liveaction narrative cinema, avant-garde film, newspaper comic strips, and manga are also explored.
 Screenings include a wide range of commercial and experimental works produced throughout the world.
-Students create small projects and written works pertaining to course topics.

 Prerequisite(s): Successful completion of preceding Foundation Studies courses